 Individuals with a diagnosis of neurofibromatosis (NF) and/or their caregivers who are interested in developing the skills to participate in research and motivated to make a broader impact.

-Patient Representatives can become involved in many aspects of research.
+Patient Advocates can become involved in many aspects of research.
 For example:

 - Patient co-reviewers for research proposals

 - Disseminate research results to the NF community